hrkfdn/ncspot/README.md

 * Set your login credentials (see configuration)
 * Build using `cargo build --release`
+* The initial screen is the debug log.
+Press `F2` for the queue and `F3` to search for a track.
+More key bindings are described below.

+### Key Bindings

+These keybindings are hardcoded for now.
+In the future it may be desirable to have them configurable.

 * Navigate through the screens using the F-keys:
   * `F1`: Debug log
   * `F2`: Queue
   * `F3`: Search
 * Tracks can be played using `Return` and queued using `Space`
+* `Shift-p` toggles playback of a track
+* `Shift-s` stops a track
+* `q` quits ncspot

 ## Requirements